AliSoftware/OHHTTPStubs/README.md

 You can simulate a slow network by setting the `requestTime` and `responseTime` of your `OHHTTPStubsResponse`.
 _This is useful to check that your user interface does not freeze and that you have all your activity indicators working while waiting for responses in bad network conditions._

-You may use the `requestTime:response:` method to set both values and easily chain method calls:
+You may use the commoidty chainable setters  `responseTime:` and `requestTime:responseTime:` to set those values and easily chain method calls:

     [OHHTTPStubs stubRequestsPassingTest:^BOOL(NSURLRequest *request) {
         return [request.URL.host isEqualToString:@"mywebservice.com"];